CarlOwOs/SnapSell/README.md

 - `notifications` - Sent when a client connects, contains all notifications
 - `new_notification` - Sent when a new notification is received
 - `notification_read` - Sent when a notification is marked as read

+## Dependencies

+This project uses the following key dependencies:
+- Amazon Bedrock for AI capabilities in the agents
+- browser-use (external library) for browser automation
+- Socket.IO for real-time notifications
+- AWS S3 for image storage and triggering automated listings

+## Note

+The `browser-use` directory contains an external repository that is used by the agents but is not part of this codebase.